Lynchez/Pix2Pix-GANs/README.md

 ## Project Overview

-In this project, Using Mask R-CNN to image segmentation
+In this project, Using Pix2Pix GANs for the translate satellite imaga to maps

 ## Project Instruction